National Educational Assessment and Examination Agency: Task

 5/ any expression in the masculine gender includes the feminine.

 Criticism

-In March 2022, education office of Amhara Regional Government sent team to the agency by requesting Ministry of Education an explanation about "errors" in the national examination grading.
-20,000 complaints have filed against the result of the grade 12 leaving examination, in which the government selects students to join 43 universities across the country.
+In March 2022, Amhara Regional Government Education Bureau sent a team to the agency to request an explanation from the Ministry of Education about grading "errors" in the national examination.
+20,000 complaints have been filed against the result of the grade 12 leaving examination, in which the government selects students to join 43 universities across the country.
 The agency claimed 559 students were affected due to what is called "grading problem", and still not fixed.
 The region said in North Wollo Zone, 679 students out of 42 schools were affected by these irregularities and failed to university entrance exam.